 In March 2023, the Company acquired a 100% interest in Neolit Minerals Participações Ltda. ("Neolit"), a Brazilian company which owns a 40% interest in the Salinas Project and has the right, subject to certain exploration commitments, to acquire up to an 85% ownership interest in the Salinas Project.
+Subsequent to September 30, 2023, the Company increased its mineral rights ownership in the Salinas Project to 85%.
 The founder and CEO of Neolit, Dr. André Guimarães, joined the Company as VP Business Development.
 Pursuant to the purchase agreement, the Company paid a cash payment of US\$2,031,005 (\$2,788,569) on closing, as well as a cash payment of US\$2,570,767 (\$3,541,232) to settle all existing liabilities of Neolit on closing.
 As well, the Company issued 4,000,000 common shares of the Company and 1,500,000 common share purchase warrants.
 These warrants are exercisable at a price of \$2.25 for a period of three years and only vest if the Company establishes an independent NI 43-101 compliant mineral resource estimate on the Salinas Project of at least 20 million tonnes with an average grade greater than 1.3% Li2O.
-A final cash payment of US\$1,500,000 is due on the 18-month anniversary of the closing of the transaction.
+A final cash payment of US\$1,500,000 is due September 10, 2024.
 In addition to the Salinas Project, Neolit, pursuant to a definitive agreement it has in place with an arm's length party, can select from a land package of 10 tenements and acquire up to a 90% ownership interest in such claims by incurring exploration expenditures.